RabindraManandhar/Music-Genre-Classification-with-PCA-and-Logistic_Regression/README.md

 # Music Genre Classification with PCA

 ### Introduction
 In this music genre classification project, I work with a dataset containing various musical features extracted from tracks across different styles.
+The `Genre` feature has some missing values (unlabeled tracks) in the dataset.

 `Task:` The primary task is to predict the genres of these unlabeled tracks.